Cigarette Chemicals & The Effects of Smoking on Your Body

 - Tar: a material for paving roads

-The chemicals have the following effects on your body.
+The chemicals have the following side effects on your body in both the short and long term.

 Lungs and Cells